Case Study · Copley · 2024–2025

 From tool to collaborator.

-The Gen 3 conversational agent was presented internally and demoed to select clients, who described the experience as briefing a creative collaborator rather than operating a tool.
-The work contributed directly to Copley's evolving identity as an AI-native marketing agent — a direction the company formalized publicly in early 2026 with the launch of its always-on performance marketing platform.
+The Gen 3 conversational agent was presented internally and launched to clients, who described the experience as briefing a creative collaborator rather than operating a tool.
+We saw an increase in ad content creation through Copley.
+Ads were being generated 3x more daily than before.